 - 2 tbsp olive oil

-- 1 scallion, green and light green portion
+- 1 scallion, green and light green portion (optional)

-- 2 cups plain low-fat yogurt
+- 2 cups plain yogurt (low fat or regular both work)

 - Generous grinds of black pepper